onResponse function.

 Enqueueing

-Add requests to your crawler’s queue with the enqueue
+Add requests to your crawler’s queue with theenqueue method.

 This synchronous function appends requests to the queue.